 B. What decisions have we made in this rule?

 We conclude that Oklahoma's application to revise its authorized program meets all of the statutory and regulatory requirements established by RCRA.
 Therefore, we grant Oklahoma Final authorization to operate its hazardous waste program with the changes described in the authorization application.
 Oklahoma has responsibility for permitting treatment, storage, and disposal facilities within its borders.
 Also section 10211(a) of the Safe, Accountable, Flexible, Efficient Transportation Equity Act of 2005 (“SAFETEA”), Public Law 109-59, 119 Statute 1144 (August 10, 2005) provides the State of Oklahoma opportunity to request approval from EPA to administer RCRA subtitle C in Indian Country and for carrying out the aspects of the RCRA program described in its revised program application, subject to the limitations of the Hazardous and Solid Waste Amendments of 1984 (HSWA).
+The State of Oklahoma did not apply for authorization to administer Indian Country in this authorization document.
 New Federal requirements and prohibitions imposed by Federal regulations that the EPA promulgates under the authority of HSWA take effect in authorized States before they are authorized for the requirements.
-Thus, the EPA will implement those requirements and prohibitions in Oklahoma including issuing permits, until the State is granted authorization to do so.
+Thus, the EPA will implement those requirements and prohibition in Oklahoma including issuing permits, until the State is granted authorization to do so.

 C. What is the effect of today's authorization decision?